-- (1) Promotions.
+(1) Promotions.
 The TDM coordinator shall develop and deploy promotions to encourage use of sustainable transportation modes.
 This includes targeted messaging and communications campaigns, incentives and contests, and other creative strategies.
-These campaigns may target existing and/or new residents/employees/ tenants. - (2) Welcome Packets.
+These campaigns may target existing and/or new residents/employees/ tenants.

+(2) Welcome Packets.
 New residents and employees shall be provided with tailored marketing information about sustainable transportation options associated with accessing the project site (e.g., specific transit routes and schedules; bicycle routes; carpooling programs, etc.) as part of a welcome packet.
+The information in the packets shall be updated not less than once every five years.
 For employees, the packet should reflect options for major commute origins.
 New residents and employees shall also be offered the opportunity for a one-on-one consultation about their transportation options.

-Options A and B are applicable to Development Projects in any land use category.
-Options C and D are applicable to Development Projects subject to Planning Code Section 163 in any land use category.
+Options A and B are applicable to Development Projects in land use categories A, B, and C. Options C and D are applicable to Development Projects subject to Planning Code Section 163.
+POINTS: